ketf/C_reproducible_research/peer_assessment_no1/peer_assessment_no1.md

 ![plot of chunk weekdays](figure/weekdays.png)

-==> Activity on the weekend is more evenly distributed.
+==> Activity on the weekend is more evenly distributed throughout the day.